fiberplane/fiberplane/CONTRIBUTING.md

   ```

 - Please add descriptive documentation to types and fields.
 What purpose does a
   type serve?
-What is impact of setting a given field?
-Answering such questions
+What is the impact of setting a given field?
+Answering such
-  in the comments can provide valuable context.
+  questions in the documentation can provide valuable context.

   - Note that Rust documentation comments start with a triple slash and support
     limited Markdown.
 Double slashes are used for ordinary comments.